the-deep-learners/deep-learning-illustrated/README.md

 # Deep Learning Illustrated (2019)

 This repository is home to the code that accompanies [Jon Krohn](https://www.jonkrohn.com/), [Grant Beyleveld](http://grantbeyleveld.com/about/) and [Aglaé Bassens](https://www.aglaebassens.com/)' book [Deep Learning Illustrated](https://www.deeplearningillustrated.com/).
-This visual, interactive guide to artificial neural networks was published on Pearson's Addison-Wesley in 2019.
+This visual, interactive guide to artificial neural networks was published on Pearson's Addison-Wesley imprint in 2019.

 ## Installation